YottaDB/YDBDoc/ProgGuide/ioproc.rst

 For SD and SOC which support 1MB strings, you can specify WIDTH up to 1,048,576.

-In UTF-8 mode and TRM, SOC, SD, and FIFO output, the WIDTH deviceparameter is in units of display-columns and is used with $X to control truncation and WRAPing for output and maintenance of $X and $Y for input.
+In UTF-8 mode and TRM, SOC, SD, and FIFO output, the WIDTH deviceparameter is in units of display-columns and is used with $X to control truncation and WRAPping for output and maintenance of $X and $Y for input.

 In UTF-8 mode and SOC, the WIDTH deviceparameter is in units of Unicode code points and is used with $X to control truncation and wrapping for output and maintenance of $X and $Y for input.